The Arena is a place where players can kill eachother without causing any permanent damage. Battles can vary from a honorable duel

 aite & fas

 fas was once just as beneficial as aite in the arena, each effectively halving the damage received by your allies.
-With the introduction of the Light Necklace fas is now considered a negetive effect because it makes players take alot more damage. people can prevent being afflicted with regular, mor and ard fas by having beag fas cast on themselves.
+With the introduction of the Light Necklace fas is now considered a negetive effect because it makes players take alot more damage.
+People can prevent being afflicted with regular, mor or ard fas by having beag fas cast on themselves.

 Certain classes have more mobility than others.
 Casters are typically the least mobile unless they subbed from monk.
 Bashers typically have the highest mobility with charge and ambush type skills.
 Skills that close gaps will allow you to catch enemies unaware.
 If you combine charg, ambush and your combo you could potentially kill a person from 7 tiles away without them expecting it.

 If one of your teammates is badly positioned (in range of charge + ambush) you can throw them to the side to prevent them being sniped.
 A well timed throw could also cause an enemies combo to miss.

 Blocking makes use of the fact we can't physically pass other players.
 You can stand in the way of the enemies and your team to prevent them from physically touching them.
 Whilst standing in the way blocking the enemy bashers you can also keep them aoed so the casters can't hurt them either.